 Unlike a usual defined benefit scheme, a DB SSAS pays out the entire value of the pension pot, up to the deceased member’s lifetime allowance, to the spouse or dependant.
-They can take this payment as cash, and as the original member’s death occurs pre-age 75, it is completely tax free.
+They can take this payment as cash, and as the original member’s death occurs pre-age 75, it is completely tax free

-Converting back to a SSAS in the future?
+Converting back to a SSAS later

 As you control the scheme, you can also control what happens to it in the future.
 If you decide that you would prefer to move the scheme back to a SSAS in order to access the pot as you see fit, this is completely possible.
 Most of our providers offer SSAS as well as DB SSAS, so the conversion from one to the other is very easy.

 As with a usual SSAS, the scheme can acquire commercial property as an asset.
 The pension must hold a first charge over the asset.
 Be careful here as this will limit your ability to obtain a mortgage, because the lender will also be looking for a first charge.